 In accordance with Rules 3-09 and 4-08(g) of Regulation S-X, the Company must determine which of its unconsolidated controlled portfolio companies, if any, are considered "significant subsidiaries."
 On May 20, 2020, the SEC published in Release No. 33-10786, Amendments to Financial Disclosures about Acquired and Disposed Businesses, amendments to Rule 1-02(w)(2) of Regulation S-X used in the determination of a significant subsidiary specific to investment companies, including BDCs.
 The amendments become effective on January 1, 2021, but the SEC allowed for early application.
 MSC Income Fund elected to apply these revisions effective December 31, 2020.
 In evaluating its unconsolidated controlled portfolio companies in accordance with the revised rules, there are two tests that the Company must utilize to determine if any of the Company's Control Investments (as defined in Note 2, including those unconsolidated portfolio companies defined as Control Investments in which the Company does not own greater than 50% of the voting securities or maintain greater than 50% of the board representation) are considered significant subsidiaries: the investment test and the income test.
 The investment test is generally measured by dividing the Company's investment in the Control Investment by the value of the Company's total investments.
-The income test is generally measured by dividing the absolute value of the combined sum of total investment income, net realized gain (loss) and net unrealized appreciation (depreciation) from the relevant Control Investment for the period being tested by the absolute value of the Company's change in net assets resulting from operations for the same period.
-Rules 3-09 and 4-08(g) of Regulation S-X, as interpreted by the SEC, require the Company to include (1) separate audited financial statements of an unconsolidated majority-owned subsidiary (Control Investments in which the Company owns greater than 50% of the voting securities) in an annual report and (2) summarized financial information of a Control Investment in a quarterly report, respectively, if certain thresholds of the investment or income tests are exceeded and the unconsolidated portfolio company qualifies as a significant subsidiary.
+The income test is generally measured by dividing the combined sum of total investment income, net realized gain (loss) and net unrealized appreciation (depreciation) from the relevant Control Investment for the period being tested by the absolute value of the Company's for an unconsolidated majority-owned subsidiary (Control Investments in which the Company owns greater than 50% of the voting securities in an annual report and (2) summarized financial information of a Control Investment in a quarterly report, respectively, if certain thresholds of the investment or income tests are exceeded and the unconsolidated portfolio company qualifies as a significant subsidiary.